 Shania Twain Singing Words Of Sorry For Saying She'd Have Voted For Trump

-In an interview with The Guardian to promote her first album in 15 years, the multi-platinum country-pop star Shania Twain is walking back a statement that she would have voted for Donald Trump were she an eligible voter.
+Multi-platinum country-pop star Shania Twain is walking back a statement she made in an interview with The Guardian in which she said she would have voted for Donald Trump were she an eligible voter.

-The Canadian songstress said in an interview over the weekend:
+The Canadian songstress, in an interview over the weekend to promote her first album in 15 years, said:

 "I would have voted for him because, even though he was offensive, he seemed honest.
 Do you want straight or polite?
 Not that you shouldn't be able to have both.
-If I were voting, I just don't want b———t.
+If I were voting, I just don't want b- - - - - -t.
 I would have voted for a feeling that it was transparent.
 And politics has a reputation of not being that, right?"

 Intended to promote her new album, Now, following the devastating loss of her voice, the interview with The Guardian is standing out for Twain's ruminations on Trump and politics rather than her comeback.